pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 We can call such events "created" events.
 They are the initial event in the aggregate's sequence of aggregate events.
-The inherit the base class "created" event, which has a method ``mutate()`` that knows how to construct and initialise aggregate objects.
+They inherit from the base class "created" event, which has a method ``mutate()`` that knows how to construct and initialise aggregate objects.